DillonMorrison/aws_cost_and_usage/README.md

 # aws_cost_and_usage

 This repo contains the queries outlined in the AWS Cost and Usage Blog post.
-Please feel free to fork, and comment or submit issues for improvements!
+Please fork, submit issues, or pull requests for improvements!